-10 Ways Daylight Savings Is Good For You
+10 Ways Daylight Saving Time Is Good For You

 Sacrificing that hour of sleep may be worth it in the long run.

 Daylight Saving Time does a lot more than just make us miserable that one morning in March.
 In fact, it can actually make both humans and the planet healthier in one fell swoop.
-We’ve rounded up 10 good reasons why you’ll want to embrace the time change this year.
-And when you want to make the most of every morning, discover the 50 Ways to Be a Higher-Energy Person Immediately!
+We’ve rounded up 10 reasons you’ll want to embrace the time change this year.
+That doesn’t mean you don’t have to be a teeny bit cautious, though—which is why you should read up on the 23 Ways Daylight Saving Time Harms Your Health.

 You’ll Be Happier